Axway/Cloud-Automation/APIM/Techlabs/EMT_step_by_step/APIM_Docker_image_creation/Readme.md

     *You will have now an apigw-emt-scripts-x.y.z-SNAPSHOT directory*

-3. Generate certificats
+3. Generate certificates

-    Used to communication between API components (ANM image and Gtw image) *gen_domain_cert.py with "--default-cert option" will generate selfsigned certificat with changeme as default passphrass*
+    Used for internal flows between API components (ANM image and Gtw images) *gen_domain_cert.py with "--default-cert option" will generate selfsigned certificat with changeme as default passphrass*

     ``` Bash